JoaoPauloUbaF/dynamic_ui_playground/README.md

 3) iOS: run `pod install` inside ios/ after `flutter pub get`.
 4) Android: Gradle will fetch deps on `flutter run`.

-Permissions
-- Microphone permission is used for the audio flow (record package).

 Security
 - No secrets are printed.
 If you add env vars/API keys, prefer secure storage and never echo keys in scripts.